-Colombo, Sri Lanka — With Sri Lankan President Anura Kumara Dissanayake set to visit India in December, attention is turning to the ambitious Vision Document signed by his predecessor Ranil Wickremesinghe and Indian Prime Minister Narendra Modi in July 2023.
-Former President Wickremesinghe has urged Dissanayake to fully implement the bilateral framework, which outlines key areas of cooperation, including trade, energy, tourism, and connectivity.
-However, Dissanayake’s policy priorities—rooted in his campaign for a radically different socio-economic model—contrast sharply with the vision promoted by Wickremesinghe.
+As Sri Lankan President Anura Kumara Dissanayake prepares for his official visit to India in December, attention is focused on the ambitious Vision Document signed by his predecessor, Ranil Wickremesinghe, and Indian Prime Minister Narendra Modi in July 2023.
+This bilateral framework outlines key areas of collaboration, including trade, energy, tourism, and connectivity.
+However, Dissanayake’s policy priorities, rooted in his vision of a radically different socio-economic model, contrast significantly with the objectives set out in the Vision Document.

 Vision Document |